-The Government of Alberta will continue to work with aboriginal communities on a government-to-government basis, while respecting the special role and relationship of the federal government regarding aboriginal peoples.
+The Government of Alberta will continue to work with aboriginal communities' governments, while respecting the special role and relationship of the federal

 The Land-use Framework is both an end and a beginning.
 It is the end of 18 months of consultation and dialogue with Albertans about our collective future.
-It is the beginning of a time for action, a time to start putting in place new ways of making decisions about land use that will achieve the sustainability and balance that Albertans have told us that they want.
+It is the beginning of a time of action, a time to start putting in place new ways of making decisions about land use that will achieve the sustainability and balance that Albertans have told us that they want.
 This does not mean that consultation and dialogue will end.
 Both will be necessary to implement new laws and policies.
 But to get the process started, we need a plan, and this is it.
 The Land-use Framework constitutes the provincial leadership on land use that Albertans have told us they want.